you3quan2/youquan-blog/_posts/2020-04-07-create-masterpage-aspnet-web.md

 - You know how to create a navigation bar using Bootstrap.

 Coming up next, we will learn:
-- How to use C# to add functionalities to the elements in your webpage (e.g. the Login button).
+- How to use create a database in ASP.NET.

 I hope you found this tutorial helpful!
 If you have more questions, please let me know by commenting below.